 - providing GEMS with the syllabus for each GenEd-approved course

-- choosing at least one of the relevant GenEd Learning Outcome(s) to be assessed in the course
+- choosing at least one of the relevant GenEd Learning Outcomes (in each GenEd area for which the course is approved) to be assessed in the course

 - identifying one assignment that will be used to assess the chosen GenEd Learning Outcome(s)